Skip to main content

 Notion Chinese Version Officially Launches

-Last month's rumors have become reality — Notion's Chinese version has finally gone live.
+Last month's rumors have become reality — Notion's Chinese version has finally gone live (I previously showcased the Android beta version in the Chinese version early preview).
 Although this article primarily uses Android screenshots, the Chinese version is now available across iPhone, Mac, the web, and the Windows desktop app.

 If you haven't updated to the Chinese version yet, you can switch it in Settings.